osmond/plant-tracker/README.md

     ],
 ],
 ```
+The `auth_password` value sets the password for the login overlay on `index.html`.
+Change it in your `config.php` if you want a different credential.

    Extraterrestrial radiation (RA) is calculated automatically from the
    latitude returned by OpenWeather and the current day of year, so no